The Boy with the Leaking Boot: Statues in Cuba

 In 1925 a statue was erected in Cuba in the Parque Vidal of Santa Clara, bought from J. L. Mott of New York by Colonel Francisco López Leiva. where it has become a city symbol.
 It is known as the Boy with the Unfortunate Boot.
 At some point it was damaged, and it was replaced in 1970 by a bronze statue.
 It has been described as "one of the symbols of this city".

 Statues in other locations

-There is a copy in Caracas, Venezuela.
+A 1975 "Letter to the editor" in The County newsletter published in Aroostook County, Maine, home of the Houlton statue, reported that "As of 1975, there have been 26 similar known statues in the United States and abroad", and that there were statues in Stockholm, Sweden, and Caracas, Venezuela.

 Book

 Mary'n B. Rosson (died 14 November 2002) wrote an article in True West Magazine about the restoration of the El Paso statue.
 "Letters about Boys in other cities poured in, loaded with Boy information", and she "felt compelled" to write a book about the statue: The Mystery of the Boy With Leaking Boot.
 It was published in 1997 by The Record-Courier of Baker City, Oregon.